Last Updated: Dec 28, 2021

 Concern 1 – Selling the Migration Internally to CIO/CFO

 The first concern is convincing management within your organization to proceed with the migration to IPv6.
 Since IPv6 is most likely “not replacing” your IPv4 network, you will be running them concurrently – which impacts things financially since there are direct operational costs.
+You got it – dual-stack = two networks, so you are going to need to present this effectively so it doesn’t come across as “double the workload”.
 In this Concern, we mention the CIO or CFO, but this could just as easily be any other decision maker or stakeholder in the project’s approval process.
 This concern normally arises in other projects as well for similar reasons.
 Not everyone is an expert on technical matters, nor should they be expected to be.
-As IT professionals however, it does become our responsibility to communicate our expertise effectively so those that do make decisions can make them while informed, and not based off fear, confusion, or past experiences that were not well planned or thought out.
-Since IPv6 can be a “disruptive” upgrade, and changes the networking game in a few ways, expect resistance by decision makers.
+As IT professionals however, it does become our responsibility to communicate our expertise effectively so those that do make decisions can make them while informed, and not based out of fear, confusion, or past experiences that were not well planned or thought out.
+Since IPv6 can be a “disruptive” upgrade (especially if done incorrectly), and changes the networking game in a few ways, expect resistance by decision makers.

-One angle that would recommended is not only showcasing the short term impact (potentially getting new hardware, training, etc) but also getting a feel for the long term.
-If done correctly, deploying IPv6 sets you up for the not too distant world where IPv4 is deployed less and less.
-Then you get to have the conversation regarding “What do we need IPv4-only networks for?”
-These are the long term planning perspectives that executives like to understand – that costs don’t just increase forever, but this protocol shift will possibly have a short term increase as the technology is absorbed, and then falls below legacy costs, while provided higher levels of scalability and performance.
+A key angle is not only showcasing the short-term impact (potentially getting new hardware, training, etc) but also getting a feel for the long term.
+If done correctly, deploying IPv6 sets you up for a not too distant world where IPv4 is deployed less and less and your network “reach” is growing more and more.
+The result is that you can frame the longer-term discussions regarding “What do we need IPv4-only networks for?”
+These are the long term planning perspectives that executives like (and need) to understand – that costs don’t just increase forever, but this protocol shift will possibly have a short term increase as the technology is absorbed, and then falls below legacy costs, while providing higher levels of scalability, redundancy and performance for both the internal network and external links.

 Concern 2 – The Cost